What the Home Ownership Campaign 2020 - 2021 Is and How It Has Performed So Far

 Be the first to review

 The Sabah Housing And Real Estate Developers Association have released a statement clarifying the Home Ownership Campaign incentives for 2020 - 2021 and its results so far.
+This statement was released in March 2021 and since then, the Home Ownership Campaign has been extended until December 31st 2021.

 COVID-19 pandemic and the subsequent Movement Control Order (MCO) took a heavy hit across all sectors in Malaysian economy.
 In order to strengthen the nation’s economy, the Prime Minister introduced the Short-Term Economic Recovery Plan (PENJANA) during his speech on 5th June 2020.
 The Home Ownership Campaign covered registered residential properties with a value between RM300,000 and RM2.5 million.
 Those properties must be registered with Sabah Housing and Real Estate Developers Association (SHAREDA), in Sabah.